SimpleBlockchain/simpleblockchain/README.md

     |     DATA      |     |     DATA      +     +     DATA      +
     +---------------+     +---------------+     +---------------+

+Note that the "parent" of each node (except the first, which has no parent) is the address value of the parent node.

 The addresses are written in hexadecimal to be reminiscent of addresses in RAM.
-In an instantiated linked list, the addresses are usually physical--they point to a particular memory location.
+In an instantiated linked list in a real running program, the addresses are usually physical--they point to a particular memory location.
 In our case they are merely logical.
 Look at a link and read the parent address.
 Then find the node that has that address.

 Here is some Python code to simulate this simple linked list situation, with some financial transactions as the data payload: